joeatwork/santas-labyrinth/README.md

 tileset "RLTiles".
 Some of the tiles have been modified.
 You can find the original tileset at: http://rltiles.sf.net

+The project uses the Chicago FLF font, released into the public domain by Robin Casady.

 This project uses icons from Google's Material project, licensed under the Apache 2.0 license.
 You can get these icons and others from https://material.io/resources/icons/